After Fire Update

 3. Is All About Art reopening?

-As of now we are going mobile.
-As we do not have a brick and mortar option (that makes sense) I will be offering on site paint parties beginning this summer.
-Be on the look out for all the info.
+Answer: As of now we are mobile.
+As we do not have a brick and mortar option (that makes sense) I am offering on site paint parties at local venues in Enterprise, and going to people's homes, community center, etc.

 As for a long term reopening in the brick and mortar, we are prayerful that we will have that opportunity.